Survey on Adversarial Attack and Defense for Medical Image Analysis: Methods and Challenges: Medical Adversarial Attacks

 Existing white-box adversarial attack mainly requires multiple backward gradients of target models.
 In other words, the attacker treats the target DNN as the locally deployed model to generate corresponding adversarial examples.
 However, the white-box setting can be unreliable in the real-world scenario, as it needs complete knowledge of the DNN model to attack.
 In comparison, the general black-box scenario can be a more suitable setting to simulate practical adversarial attacks.
 Numerous works have been proposed to explore black-box attacks for natural images \cite{chen2017zoo, ilyas2019prior, andriushchenko2020square, yatsura2021meta}.
 On account of the inaccessibility to backward gradients (or first-order information) of the target DNN, black-box adversarial attacks primarily resort to the zeroth order optimization for the gradient estimation, which requires querying the output probabilities of the target DNN with numerous times.
 There also exist several studies that focus on the black-box adversarial attack in the context of medical image analysis \cite{byra2020adversarial_A11, wang2021adversarial_A37, bms2022analysis_A36, cui2021deattack_A48, li2022query_A50}.

 To explore the practical security threat against medical image analysis tasks, Byra \textit{et al.} \cite{byra2020adversarial_A11} devised a black-box adversarial attack approach that is specific to ultrasound image reconstruction.
 In comparison to existing attack methods that manipulate pixels of medical images, the proposed adversarial perturbation mainly concentrates on the reconstruction parameters.
-Moreover, the parameter-level attack is conducted for each radio-frequency data frame separately based on zeroth-order optimization \cite{chen2017zoo, liu2018signsgd}.
+Moreover, the parameter-level attack is conducted for each radio-frequency data frame separately based on zeroth-order optimization \cite{chen2017zoo}.
 On account of the difficulty in accessing the target diagnosis model during the black-box scenario, Wang \textit{et al.} \cite{wang2021adversarial_A37} employed the knowledge distillation method to learn a GAN-based model to generate adversarial examples.
 Specifically, the distillation model aims at simulating the inference outputs of target black-box DNN with multiple queries.
-Subsequently, the proposed generator can efficiently produce adversarial examples against the targeted diagnosis model.
+Subsequently, the proposed generator can efficiently produce adversarial examples based on any clean inputs against the targeted diagnosis model.

 Considering the scarcity of adversarial attacks against medical image segmentation, Cui \textit{et al.} \cite{cui2021deattack_A48} proposed a Differential Evolution Attack (DEAttack) against medical image segmentation models in the black-box setting with only tampering a few pixels of medical images.
-Moreover, the DEAttack remains a much higher efficiency in creating adversarial examples than directly applying the differential evolution algorithm \cite{storn1997differential} via incorporating pre-selected sensitive regions and colors from original medical images.
+Moreover, the DEAttack remains a much higher efficiency in creating adversarial examples than directly applying the differential evolution algorithm via incorporating pre-selected sensitive regions and colors from original medical images.
 The authors also demonstrated that the DEAttack can be conducted in the black-box setting by only compensating the modification for 1\% of pixels of medical images.
-Furthermore, Li \textit{et al.} \cite{li2022query_A50} improved the adaptive square attack \cite{li2020adaptive} by designing a more accurate gradient estimation for better convergence, which can efficiently alter the predicted results of foreground pixels with a few queries to the medical segmentation model.
-A learnable variance of the adaptive distribution is also enabled to limit sampling regions to a small area for acceleration.
+Furthermore, Li \textit{et al.} \cite{li2022query_A50} improved the square attack by designing a more accurate gradient estimation for better convergence, which efficiently alters the predictions of foreground pixels with a few queries to the medical segmentation model.
+A learnable variance of the adaptive distribution is also enabled to limit sampling regions to a small area for improved efficiency.